M-LOK: Licensing

 While M-LOK is licensed free-of-charge, it is not open source, and thus manufacturers must acquire a license from Magpul before making products using the M-LOK standard.
 Magpul claims this gives them more control in assuring that all M-LOK products are made to specifications ensuring compatibility.
 Program participation is open to any interested manufacturer.

 Note that although Magpul describes the license as a "free license", the meaning does not match the more common meaning originally established in computer circles.
 The computer "free license" refers to a freedom to use, while Magpul only conditionally offers the license for free (analogous to a source-available freeware).

+NATO standards conform military issued assault rifles like the CAR 816 have semi-automatic only export versions featuring M-LOK rails on the handguard to better meet civilian market preferences in the United States.

 Technical specifications

 Rail specifications

 The slot dimensions (used on handguards, etc.) are available on the web.
 The slots provide metric 20 mm length intervals, and accessories can be mounted either within a slot or bridging between slots, making it possible to adjust the position of accessories in smaller intervals than the length of the slot.
 The slots on an M-Lok handguard are approximately 32 mm long and 7 mm wide and space 8 mm from each other.
 The radius of the corners is approximately 2.38 mm.